Manager's Gameday Responsibilities

 1. Review and commit to performing the responsibilities listed below

-2. Consent to background check and complete SafeSport
+2. Consent to background check and complete SafeSport and concussion training.

 a.
 This involves providing your full name, DOB, address, email, and cell for background check

 b.
 This is required by USA Softball (our governing body) to be done before practices and games can begin